Frequently Asked Questions

 A: We have clearly explained to all research groups the potential risks that such publications would entail.
 In order to allow our customers a reasonable time for appropriate system security updates, we tried to delay the publication planned by the University of Nijmegen with an injunction.
 However, the court in Arnhem decided per July 18th to allow the publication, which took place on Oct.
 6th 2008 in the interest of freedom of speech.

-Subsequently, code information has been revealed to the public anonymously on various websites, which significantly facilitates attacks on MIFARE Classic® cards and infrastructures.
+Subsequently, code information has been revealed to the public anonymously on various websites, which significantly facilitates attacks on MIFARE Classic® product-based cards and infrastructures.
 NXP is trying to prevent these publications but due to the nature of internet it is to be expected that such an effort does not meet much success.

-The NXP technologies are protected by many intellectual property rights of different nature.
+The NXP solutions are protected by many intellectual property rights of different nature.
 Should it appear that any NXP rights (in the broadest sense of the word) have been illegally compromised, NXP will immediately take the appropriate action.

 Which products of the MIFARE® family are referred to?